Two weeks removed from ‘minor’ knee surgery DK Metcalf says he’s now 100%

 And he has no intention of watching from the sidelines.

-The highly-hyped Seahawks receiver said Thursday he is fully recovered from what he called minor knee surgery that took place 16 days ago and will play, making his NFL regular-season debut.
+The highly hyped Seahawks receiver said Thursday he is fully recovered from what he called minor knee surgery that took place 16 days ago and will play, making his NFL regular season debut.

-“I am 100 percent,’’ Metcalf said simply while sitting in his locker prior to Thursday’s practice.
+“I am 100%,’’ Metcalf said simply while sitting in his locker before Thursday’s practice.

 How much he’ll play, he said, is up to coaches.